 If you overspend on a debit card, you’ll encounter an overdraft fee.
 If you overspend on a credit card, you might slip into credit card debt with steep interest rates that will drag you down.

 Kids and teens can learn about digital money management using a debit card.
-While some financial institutions offer debit cards for children as young as six, most only work with teens who are at least 13 years old.
+While some financial institutions offer free debit cards for children as young as six, most only work with teens who are at least 13 years old.

 Take the time to find a card that offers the features you feel will best help your child gain the financial experience they need.
 This can start them off on the right foot as they become financially savvy consumers.